Evalle/autotest/README.md

 SUSE uses Crowbar in Cloud and Storage products so it's really helpful for us as testers to have a collection of tests for Crowbar web interface.

-There's a short video about gordon in action
+There's a short demonstration about gordon in action
 ![Animation](https://raw.githubusercontent.com/Evalle/gordon/master/desktop-animation.gif "Gordon in action")

 This project is written in Python and uses [Splinter library](https://splinter.readthedocs.io/en/latest/)